Autostronomy/AutoProf/README.md

 ### List Of AutoProf Arguments

-This is a list of all aguments that AutoProf will check for and what they do.
+This is a list of all arguments that AutoProf will check for and what they do.
 In your config file, do not use any of these names unless you intend for AutoProf to interpret those values in it's image processing pipeline.

 - pixscale: pixel scale in arcsec/pixel (float)